AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

 4. In the "__gbif_filters__" table, enter a unique code for your post-request filter set in "fiter_id".
 Fill out all other fields but note that defaults are present for some fields.
 5. Copy "__report_TEMPLATE.ipynb__" to a location outside of the wrangler repo, say to your project directory.
-Rename the notebook to whatever you like.
+Rename the notebook document to whatever you like.
 Using a name with the species code request_id, and filter_id is helpful.
 6. In conda, activate your wrangler environment.
 Open Jupyter Notebook and navigate to your renamed copy of "report_TEMPLATE.ipynb".
-Fill out the first two cells of the notebook and run it.
+Fill out the first two cells of the notebook document and run it.
 Run time can range from a few seconds to several hours.
-7. When you have completed a query/notebook, you can export the notebook as an html file and archive it for reference later.
+7. When you have completed a query/notebook document, you can export the notebook document as an html file and archive it for reference later.

 #### Where to Find Help
 *  Within "wildlife-wrangler.sqlite", all tables and columns are explained in the "table_definitions" and "column_definitions" tables.
 Example entries are included for "species_concepts", "gbif_requests", and "gbif_filters".
-*  Example report notebooks are provided in the examples folder.
+*  Example report notebook documents are provided in the examples folder.
 *  The wrangler uses the [pygbif](https://pygbif.readthedocs.io/en/latest/)
    package, so its documentation can help explain the request step.
    These are the GBIF fields currently used to answer key questions about records: